 Supportive services are intended to build family capacity, promote self-sufficiency, or enhance family functioning.
-Eligibility for participation in a TANF/PRC Project is dependent upon the AG's demonstration and verification of the need for training and/or other individual or family services and whether, in the agency's determination, the provision of such services will impact the family's ability to become self-sufficient.
-TANF/PRC Projects are designed to help individuals overcome immediate and/or long-term barriers to achieving or sustaining self-sufficiency and personal responsibility and/or family stability.
+Eligibility for participation in a Community Project is dependent upon the AG's demonstration and verification of the need for training and/or other individual or family services and whether, in the agency's determination, the provision of such services will impact the family's ability to become self-sufficient.
+Community Projects are designed to help individuals overcome immediate and/or long-term barriers to achieving or sustaining self-sufficiency and personal responsibility and/or family stability.
+PRC Projects that meet the objectives of TANF purposes 3 & 4 are not limited to needy families and eligibility documentation is not required.